-In Baldur’s Gate 3, you can encounter a bunch of ogres that are hungry for man-flesh.
-Here’s our mini-guide on how to obtain the Ogre summoning item: Lump’s War Horn.
+In Baldur’s Gate 3, you can encounter a bunch of ogres that are hungry for flesh.
+Instead of taking them on in combat, they’re more useful than you think.
+Here’s our guide on how to get an Ogre summon in Baldur’s Gate 3.

-Baldur’s Gate 3: Lump’s War Horn and summoning Ogres to battle
+Baldur’s Gate 3 (BG3): Lump’s War Horn and summoning Ogres to battle

 After dealing with Scratch the Dog and the Owlbear Cave/Gilded Chest of Selûne, I found myself inside the Blighted Village area.
 Regardless of how I dealt with the goblins, I spotted three ogres inside one of the houses in the northwestern section of the village.

-The group, led by Lump the Enlightened, thought my party was “food.”
-But, a Deception check popped up that let me mention I’m chosen by the Absolute.
+The group, which Lump the Enlightened leads, thought my party was “food.”
+But a Deception check popped up that let me mention the Absolute chose me.
 Lump was more than eager to converse after that.